wishmeheaven/team_project/README.md

 #### Password inputs validation checks
 if the user will go outside the paremeters of the form the app will display an error message with what went worng.

+#### App responsiveness
+We made sure that you the app is useable for smaller screens as well.

 <br />